tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

                                  Table 1

 * The parameter "pq-kem" MUST be present and set to the PQC KEM algorithm.
-* The parameter "pq-pk" MUST be present and and contain the PQC public key encoded using the base64url {{?RFC4648}} encoding.
+* The parameter "pq-pk" MUST be present and and contain the PQC KEM public key encoded using the base64url {{?RFC4648}} encoding.
-* The parameter "pq-sk" MUST be present and and PQC private key encoded using the base64url encoding.
+* The parameter "pq-sk" MUST be present and and PQC KEM private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.
-* The parameter "crv" MUST be present and contains the Elliptic Curve Algorithm used with the key (from the "JSON Web Elliptic Curve" registry).
+* The parameter "crv" MUST be present and contains the Elliptic Curve Algorithm used (from the "JSON Web Elliptic Curve" registry).
 * The parameter "x" MUST be present and contains the x coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 * The parameter "y" MUST be present and contains the y coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 This parameter is not present for "X25519".
 * The parameter "d" MUST be present and contains the Elliptic Curve Algorithm private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

 ## HYBRID {#hybrid}

-   The following key subtypes are defined here for purpose of "PQ/T Hybrid KEM in JSON Web Key (JWK) form" (Hybrid):
+   The following key subtypes are defined here for purpose of "PQ/T Hybrid KEM in JSON Web Key (JWK) form" (HYBRID):

       "pq-kem"          PQC KEM Applied
       Kyber512            Kyber512